 I know there are many blogs and platforms that are based around health and wellness, so I am thankful you came across mine.
 I am Nigerian American, raised in Union City, CA. I moved to Phoenix, Arizona which became my second home before recently moving to Kansas City, Missouri.
-I hold a bachelor’s degree in nutrition, and specialize in food science, nutrigenomics, and sports nutrition.
+I hold a bachelor’s degree in nutritional sciences, and love teaching people about mindful habits.

 Now I’m not saying what worked for me will work for you.
 But I believe healthy looks and feels different to everyone.
 The decisions we make every day about our food, mental health, and physical activity can alter our genetics and how we exist on this Earth.
 Mindful Appetite will be a space where I will share information and tools to help you live a healthier lifestyle.
 And hopefully encourage you to take action and ownership about your health so you can go on and inspire those around you.
 You will find recipes for meat eaters and non-meat eaters, workout tips, meditation recommendations, and reviews on products I’ve tested.